State Income Taxes in Arkansas

 Arkansas is one of a few states that has a Capital Stock tax, commonly referred to as a Franchise tax.
 The Franchise Tax is assessed at a rate of .3% of outstanding stock.
 There is a minimum tax of $150 per entity.
 The Franchise tax effects the following business entities: C Corporations, S Corporations, and LLCs.

-Like many states, Arkansas has multiple sales tax rates.
+Sales Taxes in Arkansas – Like many states, Arkansas has multiple sales tax rates.
 One at the state level and another at the local level.
 The state rate is 6.50% the average local rate is 2.97% (total average rate for Arkansas Sales Tax is 9.47%).
 Arkansas has the 3rd highest combined sales tax rate in the country (behind Louisiana and Tennessee).

-The average property tax rate for residential property in the state of Arkansas is 0.64%, which is well below the national average.
+Property Taxes in Arkansas – the average property tax rate for residential property in the state of Arkansas is 0.64%, which is well below the national average.

 Unemployment taxes usually consist of three factors.
 They are: the wage base, the range of UI rates, number of schedules.
 Below is an outline of the three: